Rain (Madonna song): Live performances

 During the Girlie Show of 1993, Madonna performed "Rain" with backing vocalists Niki Haris and Donna De Lory, incorporating lines from the Temptations' 1971 song "Just My Imagination (Running Away with Me)".
 The stage was bathed in blue light, with the three women wearing long black choir robes.
 Haris later recalled it was the "first time [on stage] we sat down together and felt our harmonies.
 Madonna's voice was starting to get strong and she was into trying new things".
-J. D. Considine of The Baltimore Sun praised the rendition, noting that although Madonna "just sat and sang", it "hardly took away from ['Rain']'s gorgeous harmonies".
-A rendition from the Sydney concert was featured in the The Girlie Show: Live Down Under (1994) video release.
+J. D. Considine of The Baltimore Sun praised the performance, noting that although Madonna "just sat and sang", it "hardly took away from ['Rain']'s gorgeous harmonies".
+A rendition from the Sydney concert was featured in the tour's 1994 video release.

 A mashup of "Rain" and Eurythmics' "Here Comes the Rain Again" (1984) was used as video interlude on the Sticky & Sweet Tour (2008–2009).
 The accompanying visuals featured an animated "alien woman chasing fish", as noted by the San Francisco Chronicles Aidin Vaziri.
 Onstage dancers performed choreography with Eastern influences.
 Reviewing the Barcelona concert, Lourdes López of La Vanguardia criticized the segment, feeling it "bordered on boring".
-A performance from Buenos Aires was captured for the Sticky & Sweet Tour release (2010).
+A performance from Buenos Aires was captured for the tour's live album (2010).

 On the Celebration Tour (2023–2024), "Rain" was staged with a dancer embracing Madonna, dressed in a long cape, before "pull[ing] her into the darkness", as observed by PopMatters Chris Rutherford.
 OutInPerth described the number as "anti-climactic", while André Hereford of Metro Weekly praised it as a "powerful vocal [performance] in a night where her lungs and body worked prodigiously".